a16bitsysop/blocklist2unbound/README.md

 Updated to python 3 and changed blocklist to Steve Black at: https://github.com/StevenBlack/hosts

-If server supports it will check if blocklist needs updating first.
+If server supports it will check if blocklist needs updating first, so the list can be updated from a cron job.

 ''''
 usage: blocklist2unbound.py [-h] [-s] [-o OUTPUTDIR] [-r] [BL [BL ...]] positional arguments: